Rajdeep-Dhar-06/Proxy-Web-Server/README.md

 ## 🛠️ Building & Running Locally

-If you prefer building on your local machine (outside of Docker), ensure you have a C++17 compiler, CMake, and OpenSSL libraries.
+If you prefer building on your local machine (outside of Docker), ensure you have a modern compiler, CMake, and OpenSSL libraries.

 ### Prerequisites (Ubuntu/Debian)
 ```bash